 Seminar: Community Action to Promote Healthy Environments (CAPHE)

 We held a seminar with speakers Barbara Israel and Tamsin Mitchell.
 Exposure to air pollution is linked to asthma and cardiovascular and respiratory disease, lost work and school days, and adverse birth outcomes.
 Air pollution is a long-standing concern for residents in Detroit, Michigan, who disproportionately experience high rates of environmentally-related diseases, especially those living in poverty and people of color.
 How can academics and communities partner to tackle these issues and improve the health outcomes of communities?
-Video coming soon.
+Watch the video.

 Barbara Israel and Tamsin Mitchell